zarif98sjs/RedBlackTree-An-Intuitive-Approach/README.md

 ![](RBTDrawings/Images/GlueEdge3.png)

-This is the ureka moment !
-This is the RBT we have studied blindly all this time !
+This was the eureka moment for me !
+This is the **Red Black Tree** we have studied blindly all this time !
 Finally we figured out the **coloring** !
 RBT is nothing but a fancy way of representing the slightly modified BST we saw earlier .
 Isn't this great ? : D

 ![](RBTDrawings/Images/meme.jpg)